Doenja/chrome-extension-workhsop/README.md

 # Magic marker
 This is a chrome extension that lets you choose the text color of any page you visit!

-It demonstrates the working of popups, background scripts and content scripts.
+It uses popups, background scripts and content scripts.
 They communicate with eachother using the chrome runtime message API.

 ## How do extensions work?
 I've written documentation on how chrome extensions work.